Phoenix Hebrew Academy: History

 In 1965 Rebibo and his wife Odette moved to Phoenix, where he established the Phoenix Hebrew Academy, the city's first Jewish day school.
 Rebibo's efforts were opposed by the city's non-Orthodox rabbis, who believed that Jewish students should be absorbed into the larger community.
 Since most of the student body were not from Orthodox homes, Rebibo calmed parents' fears that their children would be "converted" to Orthodoxy by setting a policy accepting children from all streams of Judaism.
 In time, some of the parents most active in the school were those who belonged to the local Reform temple.

 The Phoenix Hebrew Academy opened on September 7, 1965, with classes for kindergarten and grades 1, 2, 3, 4, and 6.
 First-year enrollment was 40 students.
 The school's first campus was a house at 337 East Bethany Home Road, where Rebibo spotted a "for sale" sign a few weeks before opening day.
 In the 1970s, the school purchased a larger facility at 515 East Bethany Home Road, its current location.

 The school's success spawned the opening of six other Jewish day schools in the Phoenix area, including a "satellite" school in Mesa, Arizona, which opened in 1987 with 18 students in kindergarten through third grade.
 The Mesa school closed in 1990 due to budget constraints.

 Curriculum

 Phoenix Hebrew Academy is an Orthodox Jewish day school with a full dual curriculum of Judaic and general studies.
 A dress code is enforced for boys and girls.
-In 2011, the school introduced separate-gender classes in Grades 7 and 8, and has subsequently separated Grade 6 by gender as well.
+In 2011, the school introduced separate-gender classes in Grades 7 and 8, and has subsequently separated Grade 6 in Judaic classes by gender.

-Phoenix Hebrew Academy is the only Jewish day school in the Phoenix area to serve kosher hot lunches cooked in its own kitchen.
-Students may bring their own kosher dairy or parve meals, but meat meals are strictly supervised by the school.
+Phoenix Hebrew Academy is one of few Jewish day school in the Phoenix area to serve kosher hot lunches cooked in its own kitchen.
+Students may bring their own kosher dairy or parve meals, but meat meals are strictly prohibited by the school.